 I also spent 8 years as a Bristol City Councillor representing Southville and Knowle, between 1994 and 2002, which seems like a long time ago now.
 I got involved in all kinds of issues and learnt a hell of a lot, enjoyed chairing planning committees, loved leading on all the green agenda and found being Chief Whip absolutely fascinating!
 But it’s kind of challenging to have a full time job and be a councillor (we didn’t get paid then, other than attendance allowances) so I gave it up and focused on work for a while.

 My last job was at Business West, a business membership and support organisation running local Chambers of Commerce in Bristol, Bath and Gloucestershire.
 My role was to lead the policy, marketing and membership sections of the company, working closely with local businesses, supporting their needs and helping to inform and represent their views.
 An interesting arena to find myself in and one that I was never entirely comfortable with.
 It all came to an abrupt end in August 2013 when I was made redundant and had to face that decision that all too many people have faced – what to do next?

 Truly I had no idea what I wanted to do for work, so took a different track again, and went back to University!
 I took a year out to do an MSc in Public Policy at Bristol University, a course I have always been interested in but never had the time to do and I thoroughly enjoyed it, it kind of feels like I’ve gone back to where I belong!
-Now I am embarking on a new journey, having completed the MSc I have decided to do a PhD in Social Policy at Bristol University, full-time for three years, so that’s where you’ll fine me now, in the School for Policy Studies, as a student!
+Now I am embarking on a new journey, having completed the MSc I have decided to do a PhD in Social Policy at Bristol University, so that’s where you’ll fine me now, in the School for Policy Studies, as a student!

 I hope you find this blog interesting!